galaxyproject/training-material/topics/statistics/tutorials/text-mining_simtext/tutorial.md

 - How can I analyze similarities among biomedical entities based on PubMed data on large-scale?
 objectives:
 - Learn how to use the SimText toolset
-- Upload table with biomedical entities in Galaxy
+- Upload a table with biomedical entities in Galaxy
 - Retrieve PubMed data for each of the biomedical entities
 - Extract biomedical terms from the PubMed data for each biomedical entity
 - Analyze the similarity among the biomedical entities based on the extracted data in an interactive app